jakearchibald/navigation-transitions/README.md

   * `reload` - Reload-triggered navigation.
   * `normal` - Not one of the above.
 * `event.url` - The URL being navigated to.
-* `event.window` - A promise for a `WindowProxy` being navigated to, unless the navigation is cross-origin or fails.
+* `event.window` - A promise for a `WindowProxy` being navigated to.
+Resolves with undefined if a cross-origin redirect is encountered.
+Rejects if the navigation fails.
+Cancels if the navigation cancels (dependent on cancelable promises).
 * `event.waitUntil(promise)` - Keep this document alive and potentially visible until `promise` settles.

+**Note:** The same-origin restrictions are to avoid new URL leaks and timing attacks.

 # Simple cross-fade transition